Black Panther 40th Reunion in Oakland, Ca.

 to integrate buses.
 Some of their routes had been ambushed by the KKK and the bus was firebombed while the doors were held closed near Anniston, Al. An explosion actually caused the hatemongers to release the doors allowing the freedom riders to escape.
 They were still beaten.
 Most were refused care at the hospital and those who did get admitted, were tossed out due to angry mobs outside.
 Attorney General Kennedy sent a helper but at another stop, KKK beat the riders with bats and iron pipes.
 The Freedom Riders 50th Anniversary was celebrated in 2011.

 Carmichael was a freedom train rider who also was a leader of SNCC and the Black Panther Party.
 He was one of the riders sent to Parchman prison for more than a month and a half.
 “A call went out across the country to keep the Freedom Rides going and ‘fill the jails‘ of Mississippi” with freedom riders.
 While being hurt one time in jail as a rider, Carmichael began singing to the guards, “I’m gonna tell God how you treat me,” and the prisoners joined in.
-The governor was said to “break their spirit, not their bones.
+The governor was said to instruct guards to “break their spirit, not their bones.
 Stokely kept spirits up of the prisoners in jail by telling jokes.
 Many sang freedom songs which they felt fortified their unity, purpose and spirits.
 He later changed his name to Kwame Ture after rejecting the Black Panthers as not being separatists as he served political leaders in Ghana.
 The anniversary of his death of 15 years is this month.

 Many other great civil rights leaders were assassinated while fighting for country’s freedoms including Dr. Martin Luther King Jr, Malcolm X, Medgar Evers, President John F. Kennedy, U. S. Senator Robert Kennedy and many more.
 Today’s freedoms have become more tangible because of the vision and sacrifice of these leaders.
 Below, are leaders who are some of the survivors of those movements and are still “keeping the good fight”!
 This brief list does not touch our iceberg of leaders such as Gen. Colin Powell, Rev. Al Sharpton, Rev. Jesse Jackson, Congressman John Lewis, Marian Wright Edelman – but these are some that are not mentioned as often.